fastapi/fastapi/docs/tutorial/bigger-applications.md

 ### Include an `APIRouter` with a `prefix`, `tags`, and `responses`

-Now, let's include the router form the `items` submodule.
+Now, let's include the router from the `items` submodule.

 But, remember that we were lazy and didn't add `/items/` nor `tags` to all the *path operations*?